carlasouza/puppet-virt/README.rst

 --------

 This module provides a new type, `virt`, for virtual machines installation and management like ensure running and so on.
 All the operations will be made using libvirt [0].
-At first, only Xen fullyvirtualization, Xen paravirtualization, KVM and OpenVZ are supported.
+At first, only Xen fullyvirtualization, Xen paravirtualization and KVM  are supported.
+The operations for OpenVZ guests will be made using vzctl.

 This module is the result of my work at GSoC 2010.